totinos-heathen/5e-to-starfinder-guide/README.md

 #### The quick take: Ask if a bonus would apply when you think a bonus could apply.
 The GM won't remember everything about every character, but they will know the general rules around what size a bonus would be.

-### Weaponry and Magic

-While the Galactic Magic sourcebook (GMG) has partially addressed this, the fact is that level 0 spells (equivalent to cantrips in 5e) will not usually cut it for dealing damage as a spell caster.
-Some higher level spells can deal a fair bit of damage, but remember the universe: why take the years of training to learn fireball when you can go out and buy a rocket launcher tomorrow?
-Magic is not a good source of damage in most cases.
-Rather, it is largely meant to improve your chances on and off the battlefield.

-So if magic isn't what causes damage, what does?
-Grenades.
-Guns.
-Grenade guns.
-Big hitty sticks.
-Small pokey things.
-Basically, any weapon you could imagine, it's there.
-And like any gun, the bigger guns deal more damage than the smaller guns.

-This is a problem for some classes that only have proficiency in Small Arms.
-Unless you're the operative, Small Arms (one-handed guns) will deal much less damage than Longarms (light two-handed guns).
-My recommendation is to get a longarm and get proficiency in a longarm with your first feat.

-#### The quick take: Get a gun.
-A bigger gun, if you can.
-Unless you like hitting things directly.
-Then you do you.

 ### Ready, Set, Action!

 Here is a handy cheatsheet for combat actions: https://www.reddit.com/r/starfinder_rpg/comments/fuwi0j/oc_starfinder_cheat_sheet/